 You may prefer to consider legitimate interests as your lawful basis if you wish to keep control over the processing and take responsibility for demonstrating that it is in line with people’s reasonable expectations and wouldn’t have an unwarranted impact on them.
 On the other hand, if you prefer to give individuals full control over and responsibility for their data (including the ability to change their mind as to whether it can continue to be processed), you may want to consider relying on individuals’ consent.

-When should we decide on our lawful basis?
+Can we change our lawful basis?

 You must determine your lawful basis before starting to process personal data.
 It’s important to get this right first time.
 If you find at a later date that your chosen basis was actually inappropriate, it will be difficult to simply swap to a different one.
 Even if a different basis could have applied from the start, retrospectively switching lawful basis is likely to be inherently unfair to the individual and lead to breaches of accountability and transparency requirements.Example